BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 The k parameter ranges from 0 to 1 with a default of 0.5.
 Larger values give a more abrupt transition and smaller ones a more gradual transition.
 A k value of .93 approximates the circular roundover of other rounding methods.

- If you want a very smooth roundover, set the joint parameter as large as possible and then adjust the k value down as low as gives a sufficiently large roundover.
+ If you want a very smooth roundover, set the joint parameter as large as possible and then adjust the k value down low enough to achieve a sufficiently large roundover.

 ```openscad-3D